 Daniel’s practice focuses on commercial and construction disputes, international arbitration, financial services and public and regulatory law.
-He appears frequently in court and regularly undertakes pleading and advisory work.
+He appears regularly in court and frequently undertakes pleading and advisory work.

-Before joining the Bar, Daniel qualified as a solicitor at Allen & Overy LLP where he gained extensive experience of high-value commercial litigation, typically with a significant international element.
-Daniel has a particular interest in international work, following secondments to Moscow, the International Swaps and Derivatives Association and regularly working across several jurisdictions.
-He brings to the Bar developed transactional knowledge in matters including leveraged and asset finance, derivatives and capital markets.
+Before joining the Bar, Daniel qualified as a solicitor at Allen & Overy where he gained extensive experience of high-value commercial litigation, typically with a significant international element.
+Daniel has a particular interest in international work, following a secondment to Moscow and recent instructions engaging jurisdictions as diverse as Singapore, Monaco, Moldova and Afghanistan.

 Recent matters include: